tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 called "Why are people so excited about Nate Silver's model?"

 ## My discovery of Nate Silver
+My discovery of Nate Silver is sort of hilarious.

 I first learned of Nate Silver and fivethirtyeight a few days ago from a tweet by Travis Swicegood referencing an article by Andrew Gelman.
 Before this, I hadn't ever heard of Nate Silver or his blog.
 And after reading this, I still didn't